 International roaming charges may increase rapidly during your Icelandic trip.
 Stay Iceland on a budget!
 There is no basis for you to consume data at your operator.
 Not only is public Wi-Fi available for free almost everywhere in Reykjavík, but all the shops, cafes, hotels and restaurants will be happy to let you connect to their Wi-Fi without question.

 Preparing a meal in Iceland is cheaper than going to a restaurant; which is one of the best ways to stay on budget.
 You will surely reaffirm your dignity by buying your ingredients and cooking your meals with your head up!
 Use the kitchens available at all guest houses, youth hostels and campsites in Iceland.
 What you spend for three days of food will be equivalent to one meal in a mediocre restaurant!

 7. Skip The Blue Lagoon If You Want To Stay Iceland On Budget

 Access to the Blue Lagoon can be pricey.
 The most basic entrance fee during the off-season is 40 Euros (about $45).
 And that doesn’t cover transportation or any extras like being able to use a towel.
-If you’re trying to stay Iceland on a budget but still want to experience some of Iceland’s geothermal water, go to a regular public swimming pool.
+If you’re trying to stay save money in Iceland but still want to experience some of Iceland’s geothermal water, go to a regular public swimming pool.

 So, Iceland lived up to all of the hype for being a very quirky, progressive, and beautiful country that a lucky few can call home.
 Hope’s these tips will help you plan an affordable but unforgettable trip to Iceland.